After logging in to the Admin Console, select the Collections tab and click on Create a New Collection or "+" icon.

-Specify the language or click the “Add” button.
+Enter a unique name, choose access type, choose the language and click Save to create the collection.
 This will add a database collection to the SearchBlox server.

 SELECT as uid , as title, as content FROM LIMIT 100

 Some of the commonly used tables and queries in JIRA are:

 SELECT * FROM Projects